-I am a new addition to this team, but having grown up with an artist in my close family, and studying and working in Musical Theatre in the West End, I have a great passion for art and the positive impact it has on both mental and physical wellbeing.
+Alex has a background in Musical theatre and worked in the West End as well as growing up with an artist in her close family.
+She has a great passion for art and the positive impact it has on both mental and physical wellbeing.

 She has also been an inpatient in hospital for long periods of time and appreciates the need for a positive environment to aid recovery within in the hospital setting.
 This is something she works towards on all our hospital sites, continuing to develop and grow the programme within our hospitals and their surroundings and to make a positive difference to the lives of our patients and their families.